jjuhyunkim/verkko-fillet/docs/usage-principles.md

 ## Verkko-fillet object
 `verkko-fillet` is based on `verkko-fillet object`.

-At the most basic level, a `vfobj` stores a gap information `vfobj.gaps`,
+At the most basic level, a `obj` stores a gap information `obj.gaps`,